Spinal Pain Management

 Freeway Medical Building, 2nd Floor, Suite 206 | 5800 W 10th St. | Little Rock, AR 72204

-You will be receiving a confirmation template to fill out 2–3 days prior to your procedure through our Patient Portal.
-Please look in your email on nextmd.com for that message when it arrives.
+You will be receiving a confirmation template to fill out 4 days prior to your procedure through our Phreesia.
+Please look in your email or your text messages for this confirmation/registration link.

 Call our phone line at (501) 661-0077

 - Nitrous Oxide Gas

 - There are no fees for this option.

 - It is recommended that you hold any food for 4-6 hours prior to your procedure but you can drink clear liquids up until 2 hours prior.
 You do not need to eat or drink anything 2 hours prior to your procedure.
 This type of sedation is typical to what you would receive at a dentist office while getting dental work.

 - You DO NEED a driver upon discharge